PickYourOwn.org

 • 1 Crock pot (slow cooker)

-• 1 Canner (a huge pot to sterilize the jars of pear butter after filling (about $30 to $35 at mall kitchen stores, sometimes at big box stores and grocery stores.))
+• 1 Water Bath Canner (a huge pot to sanitize the jars of pear butter after filling (about $30 to $35 at mall kitchen stores, sometimes at big box stores and grocery stores.))

-• Ball jars (Grocery stores, like Publix, Kroger, Safeway carry them, as do some big box stores - about $8 per dozen quart jars including the lids and rings)
+• Canning jars (often called Ball jars, Mason jars or Kerr jars) (Grocery stores, like Publix, Kroger, Safeway carry them, as do some big box stores - now about $12 per dozen quart jars (up 50% in 2 years!) including the lids and rings)

 Pear Butter Recipe and Directions